ShaunWard/Milestone-Project-Two/README.md

 The website consists of a start of game overlay which introduces the player to the game by explaining the rules, and also provides a start button when the player is ready to play.

 When you begin the game information is presented onto two cards, both cards with a picture and the name of an NBA player.
-On the players card there are 3 stats, on the opponents card these space are blank.
+On the players card there are 3 stats, on the opponents card these spaces are blank.
 Below this on both cards is the relevant cards score.
 On the players card only is a button to end the game without it coming to an end due to score.

 At the end of the game the game end screen is presented, it will state who won the game and present a restart button to the player should they wish to play again.